 The electricity wholesale process is targeted at cost optimisation and provides economic benefits to both the Group and its customers.
 Generation volumes of the CHPPs and the HPPs are linked to economically equivalent volumes of customer portfolios, thus achieving cost effectiveness while excluding internal price risks between sale and purchase transactions.
-The Group's customer portfolio can be made larger than its generation volumes by including additional electricity financial instruments in the price risk management and making use of the flexibility of the Group's generation assets, switching between electricity supply sources: the power exchange and the Group's own power plants.
-This way, the Group can fulfil the profit potential of sales of the electricity generated, utilise possibilities to reduce the cost of procuring electricity necessary for customers and reduce its exposure to market price fluctuation risks.
+The Group's customer portfolio can be made larger than its generation volumes by making use of the flexibility of the Group's generation assets, switching between electricity supply sources: the power exchange and the Group's own power plants.
+This way, the Group can fulfil the profit potential of sales of the electricity generated while utilising possibilities to reduce the cost of procuring electricity necessary for customers.